How erectile dysfunction can impact your relationship

 For your partner, your symptoms – and the resulting lack of sex – might make them feel unattractive and unwanted, even if this isn’t the case!
 They may refrain from talking to you about the issue because they don’t want to embarrass you or hurt your feelings.

 On both sides, these feelings can lead to a breakdown of communication, which only ends up worsening the problem.
 This is why it’s important to speak to your partner about how you’re feeling, even if the conversation is going to be tricky.

 My boyfriend has erectile dysfunction.
 What should I do?

 If the person you love is experiencing ED and it’s impacting your sex life and relationship, it can be really difficult to know how to address the problem.

 The first thing to know is that his symptoms aren’t necessarily caused by a lack of attraction to you, or by issues in your relationship.
-As explained by the Sexual Advice Association, “all types of ED, including those that only happen with a partner, may be due to physical causes”.
+All types of ED, including those that only happen with a partner, may be due to physical causes.

 - Cardiovascular disease

 - Multiple sclerosis